How does the rice cooker know when the rice is done?

 Another sensing mechanism that is critical to the rice cooking process is the moisture sensor.
 As the rice cooks, it absorbs water, and as it approaches doneness, the moisture level in the rice decreases.
 The moisture sensor helps detect the amount of water evaporating from the pot and signals the cooker when the rice is done.
 Moisture sensors also help to keep the rice cooker from boiling dry, safeguarding against rice sticking to the bottom and possible damage to the cooker.

-See also How to Use a Rice Steamer Cooker
+See also How to Cook Brown Basmati Rice and Beans Together

 Cooking Modes